by Dr. Lawrence Wilson

 Most people do not drink enough water, or they drink water that does not hydrate the body such as reverse osmosis water.
 This is also called “drinking water” or “purified water” in the supermarkets and health food stores.
 Please avoid it.
 Other people drink alkaline water or other types that upset the body in other ways after a few months, even if it makes one feel better for a while.

 Others deplete their body’s water by using caffeine, sugar or alcohol.
 These three chemicals dehydrate the body even if one drinks enough water.
 As a result, most people are dehydrated today.
 This impairs or even stops the proper transformation of thousands of chemical substances in the body.

-In nutritional balancing science, we insist that people drink only spring water, carbon-only filtered tap water as second best, or distilled water for about three months only, and then switch to spring water or carbon-only filtered tap water.
+In development science, we insist that people drink only spring water, carbon-only filtered tap water as second best, or distilled water for about three months only, and then switch to spring water or carbon-only filtered tap water.
 Also, most adults need to drink about three quarts or three liters of water each day.
 This is hard for some people, but really assists with the bioavailability and detoxification of the body.
 Also, it is best not to drink with meals, but rather an hour or more after meals or up to about 10 minutes before a meal so as not to dilute the salivary and stomach enzymes.